COVID-19 Tips to Properly clean your Stethoscope. There’s a lot of suffering that health personnel has endured during the Covid-19 epidemic.

 2% bleach solution (may cause tubing discoloration)

-Do not fall for the lure of immersing your stethoscope in the fluid of any kind to clean it.
+Do not fall for the lure of immersing your stethoscope in any fluid to clean it.
 The result will be an instrument that has been damaged.

 Cleaning Stethoscope Components

-When using the proper wipes to clean your stethoscope between exams of patients is a part of the routine, once in a while you should take the time to be spending more time cleaning the instrument by disassembling it when you go along.
+When using the proper wipes to clean your stethoscope between exams of patients is a part of the routine.
+Once in a while, you should spend more time cleaning the instrument by disassembling it when you go along.

 This is basically removing the components in order to ensure it is possible to have a thorough cleaning completed.